 - In each tab, you'll find examples of how to format both footnotes and bibliography entries for that material type; you'll see a template you can follow that lists each element of the citation, as well as an example of a citation for a real item.

 - You may need to cite materials that don't fit the templates presented here!
 Remember that music materials can sometimes be unusual, so if you have any questions or problems, please contact Jessica Abbazio, UMN's Music Librarian, at email@example.com for personalized help!

-For further guidance on Chicago Style see the following resources:
+For further guidance on Chicago Style: